 - Avoid dry food.
 Dry food stresses the kidneys by “stealing” water from the rest of the body, creating a persistent state of dehydration.

 - If you do not want to feed raw, a canned diet is better than dry but toxic resins and lacquers from the can coating are a concern.

 My experience is that dogs with mild or moderate kidney disease that are fed a high-quality natural diet maintain good body weight, great energy levels and don’t seem to deteriorate as quickly as dogs on conventional low protein kidney diets.

-It is highly probable that the pet food company stronghold on scientific research and the profits they make from cheap low protein food are the main reason.
+It is highly probable that the pet food company's stronghold on scientific research and the profits they make from cheap low-protein food is the main reason.

 One of the common symptoms of kidney disease is water loss and dehydration.
 At first, there may be no visible signs, however as the disease progresses, your veterinarian may register dehydration from a physical examination or blood work and suggest a regular fluid administration under your dog’s skin (subcutaneous fluids).